Lots of vegetables can be grown in pots, including potatoes, tomatoes, chillies, salads and more.

 Growing vegetables in pots – choose vegetables that need the same growing conditions

 Combine crops that like the same growing conditions.
 Basil and tomatoes both thrive in a sheltered spot in full sun, along with aubergines and chillies.
 Many Mediterranean herbs thrive in the same growing conditions, and can be planted together.

 Grow companion plants

-Don’t assume container crops have to be dwarf.
+Don’t assume pot-grown vegetables have to be dwarf varieties.
 Use plant supports to gain height – bamboo canes or hazel poles are ideal tied together to form a tepee for climbing French or runner beans, borlotti beans and nasturtiums.

 Plant edible flowers like nasturtiums and violas alongside your more traditional vegetables to decorate salads, while also encouraging beneficial insects.